Your essential sewing machine thread guide

 Sewing thread quality

-One of the most important things when it comes to purchasing thread is selecting a spool that is good quality, ideally from a well-known brand.
+One of the most important things when it comes to purchasing thread is selecting a spool that is of good quality, ideally from a well-known brand.

 How to read a spool